Plan your own tour in Indonesia

-The Kasada festival takes place on 17 and 18 July 2020.
-These days the local Tengger population sacrifices to the Bromo.
+The Kasada festival takes place on different days every day.
+These days the local Tengger population offers sacrifices to the Bromo.
 An impressive event, witnessed by many visitors.

 You will be picked up at 3.45 am from your hotel in Yogyakarta.

 After about an hour/ 1,5 hour drive (on the way you can still sleep in the car if you can) you will arrive at Borobudur.
 If you have arranged your ticket in advance through your driver, you can walk straight through and enjoy the sunrise, the view of the Merapi and the morning sounds from the surrounding villages.
 Your view is constantly changing due to the light of the rising sun.